dodomorandi/double-ended-peekable/README.md

 However, this abstraction does not work well when you need to perform these operations from **both** the start and the end of a double-ended iterator.
-For instance, you cannot just do `.by_ref().rev().peekable().peek().next()` on the fly, because if this approach _seems_ to work, the implementation need to store the _next_ element (the corresponding of [`next_back`], to be clearer) inside the instance of `Peekable`, which means that the _peeked_ element is going to be dropped using the snippet just shown.
+For instance, you cannot just do `.by_ref().rev().peekable().peek().next()` on the fly, because even if this approach _seems_ to work, the implementation need to store the _next_ element (the corresponding of [`next_back`], to be clearer) inside the instance of `Peekable`, which means that the _peeked_ element is going to be dropped using the snippet just shown.

 ## How to use